-9. Summary of Complaints
+7. Summary of Complaints

-The Ontario Judicial Council received 59 complaints in its fifth year of operation, as well as carrying forward 64 complaint files from previous years.
-Of these 123 complaints, 66 were closed before March 31, 2000, leaving 57 complaints to be carried over into the sixth year of operation.
+The Ontario Judicial Council received 55 complaints in its sixth year of operation, as well as carrying forward 57 complaint files from previous years.
+Of these 112 complaints, 63 were closed before March 31, 2001, leaving 49 complaints to be carried over into the seventh year of operation.

 An investigation was conducted in all cases.
 The complaint subcommittee reviewed the complainant's letter and, where necessary, reviewed the transcript and/or the audiotape of the proceedings that took place in court in order to make its determination about the complaint.
 In some instances, further investigation was conducted where it was warranted.
-In all cases but one (file no. 04-077/99), the four members of each review panel agreed with the recommended disposition of the complaint by the complaint subcommittee after the review panel examined the complaint and the investigation which had been conducted.
-Sixty of the 66 complaint files closed were dismissed by the Judicial Council.
+In all cases, the four members of each review panel agreed with the recommended disposition of the complaint by the complaint subcommittee after the review panel examined the complaint and the investigation which had been conducted.

+Fifty-seven of the 63 complaint files closed were dismissed by the Judicial Council.
 One complaint was referred to the Chief Justice of the Ontario Court of Justice.
-Five complaints were dismissed as abandoned by the complainants.
+Two complaint files were referred to a hearing.
+Three complaints were dismissed as abandoned by the complainants.

-Approximately two-thirds of the 66 complaint files dismissed by the Ontario Judicial Council during the period of time covered by this report (42 complaints) were found to be outside the jurisdiction of the Council.
+Approximately two-thirds of the 57 complaint files dismissed by the Ontario Judicial Council during the period of time covered by this report (38 complaints) were found to be outside the jurisdiction of the Council.

 Complaint files that were dismissed because they were found to be outside the jurisdiction of the Council are usually matters that are properly the subject of an appeal to another court (for example, a complainant did not agree with the sentence a judge handed down or a decision that had been made) and/or are matters where no actual allegation of judicial misconduct had been made but dissatisfaction with a judge's decision was expressed.
-This was the case with 18 of the 42 complaint files that fell into this category.
-Twenty-four of the 42 complaint files combined an unfounded allegation of bias, racism, sexism, or "improper actions" with a complaint about an appealable matter which, without evidence of judicial misconduct, was outside the jurisdiction of the Judicial Council.
+This was the case with 15 of the 38 complaint files that fell into this category.
+Twenty-two of the 38 complaint files combined an unfounded allegation (such as bias, racism, sexism, or "improper actions") with a complaint about an appealable matter which, without evidence of judicial misconduct, was outside the jurisdiction of the Judicial Council.
+One complaint file was found to be outside the jurisdiction of the Judicial Council because the conduct complained of preceded the judge's appointment to the bench.

-Approximately one-third of complaints (a total of 18) disposed of by the Ontario Judicial Council during the period of time covered by this report were determined to be unfounded after investigation.
+The remaining 19 complaints disposed of by the Ontario Judicial Council during the period of time covered by this report were determined to be unfounded after investigation.

-These 18 complaint files involved allegations that a judge had improperly conducted a case or had engaged in improper or illegal activity (eg., tampering with court records), allegations of improper behaviour on the bench such as a judge being rude, belligerent, etc., or allegations that a judge's decision was made as a result of his or her alleged lack of impartiality, a conflict of interest or some form of bias.
+These 19 complaint files involved allegations that a judge had improperly conducted a case or had engaged in improper or illegal activity (e.g., tampering with court records), allegations of improper behaviour on the bench such as a judge being rude, belligerent, etc., or allegations that a judge's decision was made as a result of his or her alleged lack of impartiality, a conflict of interest or some form of bias.